Mildly dissipative diffeomorphisms of the disk with zero entropy: Periodic orbits

 The choice of the collection $\cI$ is in general not unique.
 Note that for any distinct $I,I'\in \cI$ which are not sinks, the strips $W^s_{\mathbb D}(I)$, $W^s_{\mathbb D}(I')$ are disjoint.

-\paragraph {\it Partial order:} The finite collection of fixed arcs $\cI$ can be partially ordered in such a way that at least one the unstable branches of the extremal points of $I_j$ accumulate on $I_{j+1}.$
+\paragraph {\it Partial order:} The finite collection of fixed arcs $\cI$ can be partially ordered in such a way that at least one { of} the unstable branches of the extremal points of $I_j$ { accumulates} on $I_{j+1}.$